Close

 Step 4: Arrival and Immigration Processing

 Obtaining a tourist visa in the Maldives is a simple process that does not require any prior visa application before traveling.
-Upon arrival at Velana International Airport in Malé, present your completed Traveler Declaration, passport, accommodation confirmation, and return tickets to the immigration officer.
+Upon arrival at Velana International Airport in Malé, present your completed Traveller Declaration confirmation, passport, accommodation confirmation, and return tickets to the immigration officer.
 If all requirements are met, tourists will receive their visa on arrival at the port of entry.
 The Maldives tourist visa on arrival is free of charge for all travelers.

 Step 5: Extension Procedures